Last Updated: January 29, 2026

 Why are these caught fast now?
 Because CMS systems look at patterns, not single claims.

-Repeated R63.4 use raises flags because review systems expect answers, not repeat symptoms.
+Repeated R63.4 use raises flags because review systems expect answers, not repeated symptoms.
 Imaging tied only to weight loss often fails.
 High-cost tests without stronger codes invite review.

 These checks come from CMS predictive review systems.